EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 Q. So, are you okay with people identifying you with the characters that you play instead of the real you?

 A. "Absolutely.
-I think it speak volumes of what I have done on screen.
+I think it speaks volumes of what I have done on screen.
 If you can forget the actor and only remember the character, then the actor is brilliant.
 Recently, I was very touched and almost had a tear in my eyes when few kids on a beach recognized me as Surya.
 That is what I live for.

 For me, acting is pushing the envelope of conversation; it is not for fame.
-Otherwise I would have been doing red carpet looks and spotted outside restaurants.
+Otherwise, I would have been doing red carpet looks and spotted outside restaurants.
 But I chose a film like Mard Ko Dard Nahi Hota.
 For me, acting is having that conversation of moving people.

 People are leaving the auditorium and going home and saying 'Paani toh peete rehna chahiye'.
 They are saying, 'Paap ko jala ke raakh kar dunga'."

-Q. But for that an actor also needs to reach a larger audience.
-That's where mass-centric films come into picture.
+Q. But for that, an actor also needs to reach a larger audience.
+That's where mass-centric films come into the picture.

 A. "There's nothing wrong in commercial films.
 I think they are fantastic.
 There's a line that you do where you mix both aspects- content as well as commercial.
 Films like Yeh Jawaani Hai Deewani, Maine Pyaar Kiya, Vicky Donor, Munnabhai films, 3 Idiots are great examples where you remember them for the great characters and dialogues.
 They have pushed the envelope of conversation.